joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 Everyday here you'll be writing programs in Python.
 You have 2 options when you're developing:

-  1. Develop in a text editor (Sublime Text) and run the code with the Python interpreter (iPython in iTerm2)
+  1. Develop in a text editor (Atom) and run the code with the Python interpreter (iPython in iTerm2)
   2. Develop in an interactive repl (read-eval-print loop, iPython in iTerm2)

 For the most part, you'll use option 1.
 Option 2 (developing in a repl) is best when you're trying out small bits of code.

+You can significantly increase your productivity by mastering your tools and continuing to invest in the craft of building software.
+Learning and using a programming editor is a foundational skill.
+If you know `vi` or `emacs`, continue to use them.
+If you haven't mastered them, then `Atom` is a good option.
+Editors are a personal choice and the source of bitter religious disputes.
+Choose a professional editor which works for you.

 **Atom, iTerm2, and iPython will be your workhorses.
 Get to know them well.**